-In 2016, Greece welcomed over 28 million visitors, making it one of the most visited countries not only in Europe but the entire world.
+In 2022, Greece welcomed over 26 million visitors, making it one of the most visited countries not only in Europe but the entire world.
 Its rich history is part of the reason it attracts so many people.
-Known as the cradle of civilization, you can still see impressive ancient architecture like the Parthenon, the Acropolis of Athens, and many UNESCO world heritage listed monuments.
+Known as the cradle of civilization, you can still see impressive ancient ruins like the Parthenon, the Acropolis of Athens, and many UNESCO world heritage sites?

-That’s not all though, the islands are home to pristine beaches and they’re a great place to top up your tan or go for a paddle in the sea!
+That’s not all though, the Greek islands are home to pristine beaches, and they’re a great place to top up your tan or go for a paddle in the sea!